Nigerian Rapper Goes Viral With His Take On 'This Is America'

 According a report from Amnesty International in 2016, SARS has been cited for accepting bribes as well as engaging in extortion, torture and degrading treatment of detainees in their custody.
 In December 2017, using the hashtag #EndSARS on social media, Nigerians strongly called for an end to the brutality meted out by SARS.
 In response, the Inspector General of Police Ibrahim Idris ordered an investigation of the anti-robbery squad.

-'I mean transmission' [3:00]
+"I mean transmission" [3:00]

 This scene is a parody of a popular video from mid-May in which police chief Idris delivered a speech but ended up saying the word "transmission" over and over, rendering his talk nonsensical.